AgaToma/lighthouse-bnb/README.md

 ### Design

 Site is responsive and features multiple pages to avoid clutter.
-It features Bootstrap navbar and cards to enhance balance and responsivity and also Bootstrap carousel for an attractive look.
+It features Bootstrap navbar and cards to enhance balance and responsiveness and also Bootstrap carousel for an attractive look.
+Bootrstrap collapsibles were implemented in description on home page to avoid text clutter on smaller devices.
+Navbar links have active class, all links highlight on hover with the exception of logo link.
+This link is primarily implemented for SEO optimization and highlighting logo was not in harmony with the rest of navbar.

 ### Color palette